flatland-association/flatland-book/getting-started/first-submission.md

 $ python run.py
 ```

-That's it! the agent should now start interacting with the evaluator, and you should see the results coming in.
+The agent should now start interacting with the evaluator, and you should see the results coming in:

 ```console
 $ flatland-evaluator --tests ./scratch/test-envs/